expinc/finclerk/doc/memo.md

 ## Insight

 Civillians like me usually use financial cellphone apps to trade financial instruments.
 Most civillians care about short term market fluctuations.
-Therefore, most apps are designed to do short term balance analysis, even with some intentional misleading.
+Therefore, most apps are designed to do short term earning analysis, even with some intentional misleading.
 However, I focus on long term market growth.

-There are some professional tools to make investment decisions.
-But I focus on my earning after the decisions.
+For long term market growth, there are some professional tools to make investment decisions.
+But I want to know my actual earnings after the previous decisions.

 It is hard to find an analysis tool available to civillians that meets my requirement.
 Therefore, I decided to develop my own earning analysis tool.